A Student's Guide to Condo Living

 Emergency Situations

-- Call Emergency Gas # if you smell gas.
+Gas: Call the emergency gas number if you smell gas.

 Insurance